-Choosing the best processors for your next computer can already be a daunting task, what with AMD and Intel rolling out new chips every few months.
-And that’s without factoring in the fact you need to find the one that’s ideal for graphic design, 3D rendering or web development.
-Let us help you cut through all that noise.
+Choosing the best processor for your next computer can be daunting, what with AMD and Intel rolling out new chips every few months.
+And that’s without factoring the specifics of finding a processor that works best for graphic design, 3D rendering or web development.
+The good news is that we're here to help you cut through all that noise.

 Whether you’re trying to update components in your current workstation or investing in a new computer altogether, the processors on this list will help you make that crucial decision (if the latter is the case, explore our list of the best computers for graphic design or the best laptops for designers).
-First, let's take a quick look at the specs you should be paying attention to.
+First, let's take a quick look at the specs to look out for when buying a processor.

 It also comes with a hefty base clock of 3.8GHz, making this a fantastic option four those who need some serious power four rendering and graphic design, as well as gaming.
 And while its single core performance is still slightly behind Intel’s, it still has more power than you’ll need.

 The Ryzen 3900x also supports PCIe 4.0, which doubles the bandwidth over PCIe 3.0.
 Most mainstream devices such as SSDs and graphics cards currently use PCIe 3.0 so this is an exciting feature four future upgrades.